apache/incubator-devlake-website/docs/DeveloperManuals/PluginImplementation.md

 ```
 There's a lot of information in the diagram, but we don't expect you to digest it right away.
 You can simply use it as a reference when you go through the example below.

-## A step-by-step guide towards your first plugin
+## A step-by-step guide towards your first conventional plugin

 In this section, we will describe how to create a data collection plugin from scratch.
 The data to be collected is the information about all Committers and Contributors of the Apache project, in order to check whether they have signed the CLA.
 We are going to